-There have been four CANP Workshops spanning 6 years.
+There have been 4 CANP Workshops spanning 6 years.

 ICMI has been spending a lot of money funding the CANP project.
-The initial conception had an evaluative component built into each CANP that has really not happened in any formal way.
+The initial conception had an evaluative component built into each CANP that has not happened in any formal way.
 Is it cost effective?
-What else, or what differently, could we do?
+What else could we do?
+What could we change?

 Our experience so far has shown us that the different regions have responded differently to the CANP opportunity, and that individuals make a huge difference one way or the other.

 ICMI EC is receiving legitimate calls for funding for follow-up activities from each CANP and needs to decide on a sensible, adequate and sustainable response.
 With limited resources and other eligible regions, we need to decide how best to spend the available money to both ensure the money already spent has maximum effect, but also to meet global responsibilities.

 How best can the aims of CANP be met?

 A proposal to review CANP has been presented to the ICMI EC and been accepted at the EC meeting in Macao in June 2015.

 It was proposed to review CANP as a whole (rather than individual evaluations of each CANP) for which a Review Committee should be established.
 The committee members are Michèle Artigue and Bill Barton (as the originators and CANP Managers of the programs in Mali and Cambodia), Angel Ruiz (as one of the CANP ICMI Liaisons), Ferdinando Arzarello (as ICMI President as well as being a CANP ICMI Liaison), and Lena Koch (for her knowledge of all five CANPs, her international development experience, and her financial management experience).
 Additionally Abraham Arcavi as ICMI SG is invited as ex-officio of the Review Committee.